-The NYISO monitors NYCA reserve every five minutes (Reserve Monitor Program using actual generation).
+The NYISO monitors NYCA reserve-every five minutes (through the use of the Reserve Monitor Program using actual generation).
 These reserve calculations indicate the reserve available for the NYCA.
 Corrective action is taken by the NYISO only if the NYCA is deficient in reserve.
 Reserve calculations and constraints are also performed by RTC and RTD.